-- 4. Materials relating to how any facial-recognition product or service functions (or functions improperly), including e-mails, handouts, PowerPoint presentations, advertisements, or specification documents. - 5.
+- agreements, invoices, and contracts (including non-disclosure agreements) related to any facial-recognition product or service. - 4.
+Materials relating to how any facial-recognition product or service functions (or functions improperly), including e-mails, handouts, PowerPoint presentations, advertisements, or specification documents. - 5.
 Manuals, policies, procedures, and practices governing the use or monitoring of a facial-recognition product or service or related information or databases.
 This request includes, but is not limited to: - a.
 Procedures for using, deleting, or retaining photos of subjects to be identified; - b.
 Materials identifying any sources of such photos, such as mobile devices, body cameras, surveillance videos, identification photos, or arrest photos; - c.
 Policies or procedures relating to the legal standard, if any, (e.g., probable cause, court order, relevance, consent) that is required before using any facial-recognition product or service. - d.
 Procedures the agency follows after a positive match, such as requiring independent or in-person verification; - e.
 Permitted uses of the information created from a positive match. - 6.
-Training materials related to any facial-recognition product or service by employees of the Plymouth Police Department. - 7.
+Training materials related to any facial-recognition product or service by employees of the Massachusetts Sheriffs Association. - 7.
 Records relating to any mobile application related to any facial-recognition product or service. - 8.
-Records relating to any public process or debate about any facial-recognition product or service, including meeting agendas or minutes, public notice, analyses, or communications between the Plymouth Police Department and elected leaders or county officials.
+Records relating to any public process or debate about any facial-recognition product or service, including meeting agendas or minutes, public notice, analyses, or communications between the Massachusetts Sheriffs Association and elected leaders or county officials.